Last Updated on July 2, 2026 by Daniel Globe

 Although these codes can appear side by side, your e-ticket number, PNR, and flight number each do a different job.

 Your e-ticket number is a unique 13-digit ticket identifier used for verification and refunds.
-Your PNR is a 10-character alphanumeric record that tracks your itinerary and helps airlines manage changes.
+Your PNR is a 6-character alphanumeric record that tracks your itinerary and helps airlines manage changes.

-Your flight number identifies the actual journey, usually as an airline code plus up to four digits, so flight number formats stay simple and readable.
-Knowing flight number significance helps you match your boarding pass to the correct departure and avoid confusion at check-in.
+Your flight number identifies the actual journey, usually as an airline code plus up to four digits.
+Matching it correctly against your boarding pass helps you avoid confusion at the gate, especially on codeshare flights where the marketing and operating flight numbers differ.

-You’ll often see the e-ticket number and PNR in confirmation emails, while the flight number appears on your boarding pass and screens.
+You’ll often see the e-ticket number and PNR together in confirmation emails, while the flight number appears prominently on your boarding pass and airport screens.

 How E-Ticket Numbers Are Formatted

-E-ticket numbers are usually 13 digits long, with the first three digits showing the airline’s code and the remaining 10 identifying the form number and unique serial number tied to your ticket.
-This structure helps you match the right booking fast, even when airlines use airline specific formats with small variations.
+E-ticket numbers run 13 digits long: the first three digits show the airline’s accounting code, assigned by IATA, and the remaining 10 identify the form and serial number tied to your specific ticket.

 - 13 digits is the standard length.

-- The last 10 digits combine form and serial details.
+- The last 10 digits combine the form and serial number.

 - You can usually find it on your receipt, boarding pass, or confirmation email.